-Even prior to the announcement, the big men of Team Pilipinas took into consideration the possibility of dealing with Iran’s big men, particularly the 7-foot-2 Iranian center Hamed Haddadi.
+Even before the announcement, the big men of Team Pilipinas considered the possibility of dealing with Iran’s big men, particularly the 7-foot-2 Iranian center Hamed Haddadi.

-With Slaughter out, head coach Yeng Guiao is expected to rotate the likes of Christian Standhardinger, Poy Erram, Asi Taulava, Beau Belga, and Raymond Almazan instead.
+With Slaughter out, head coach Yeng Guiao is expected to rotate Christian Standhardinger, Poy Erram, Asi Taulava, Beau Belga, and Raymond Almazan.

 Rick Olivares (philstar.com) – September 12, 2018 – 1:20pm

-The Iraqis did well in the even-numbered quarters, outscoring Iran, 19-12, in the final frame.
+In the final frame, the Iraqis did well in the even-numbered quarters, outscoring Iran, 19-12.

 Although Iran bounced back at home in Tehran with a 65-39 blowout of Qatar, in their second window, they brought back old reliables Samad Nikkhah Bahrami and Hamed Haddadi, who each scored 21 and 20 points in another laugher, 54-75, in Astana, Kazakhstan.

-China survives Clarkson, Team Philippines with 82-80 squeaker
+China survives Clarkson, Basketball Philippines with 82-80 squeaker.

-The Chinese, who sat squarely on the driver seat for the first three quarters, leaned on Zhou Qi for a cushion against the hastily-assembled Filipino squad.
+The Chinese, who sat squarely on the driver seat for the first three quarters, leaned on Zhou Qi to cushion against the hastily-assembled Filipino squad.

 However, the Philippines, bolstered with National Basketball Association cager Jordan Clarkson, patiently chafed on the lead.
-The Filipino-American led a blistering outing in the second frame that saw the Nationals hold down perennial Asian Games hoops champions to just 16 points.
+In the second frame, the Filipino-American led a blistering outing that saw the Nationals hold down perennial Asian Games hoops champions to just 16 points.

 By Nolan Philips

-Four Japanese basketball players have apologized for bringing “disgrace” to their nation after they were kicked out of the Asian Games for paying prostitutes for sex.
+Four Japanese basketball players have apologized for bringing “disgrace” to their nation after being kicked out of the Asian Games to pay prostitutes for sex.

-The regional Olympics was hit by scandal after the players were spotted in a notorious red-light district of the Indonesian capital Jakarta wearing their national jerseys last week.
+The regional Olympics was hit by scandal after spotting the players in a notorious red-light district of the Indonesian capital Jakarta wearing their national jerseys last week.

-The expulsion of Yuya Nagayoshi, Takuya Hashimoto, Takuma Sato, and Keita Imamura will come as a major embarrassment for Japan, who will host the Tokyo Olympics in two years’ time.
+The expulsion of Yuya Nagayoshi, Takuya Hashimoto, Takuma Sato, and Keita Imamura will become a major embarrassment for Japan, which will host the Tokyo Olympics in two years.